vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 The app pulls the news articles from a SharePoint list.
 The idea is that this SharePoint list lets anyone take the news articles and publish them somewhere.
 For example, in a newsletter, an intranet portal, or a Peakboard app (either as part of other dashboards, or as a standalone tool).
 The app pulls the images from a SharePoint document library.

 ## Configure SharePoint

 ### Document library

-Our first step is to create a document library to store images for our app.
+The first step is to create a document library to store the images for our news articles.
 A document library is a standard SharePoint file library, but with one additional column: `Media ID`.
-This column

-We use `Media ID` to identify the document that the image belongs to.
-1. Create a standard SharePoint library for files
-2. Add a `Media ID` column, which is used to identify the document.
-It's a just a string that can be filled with any information to identify the file (e.g. some unique term to decribe the picture or just the file name).
-We will need this column to make it easier for the user to find it later when creating a news entry.
+This column is a string that identifies the file (for example, a file name).
+We need this column to make it easy for users to choose an image to use with their news article.

 ![image](/assets/2025-06-29/020.png)